ADFD/adfd/adfd/site/README.md

 ## Others

 * route to /favicon.ico and other things I might have missed
-* add link to original post on ADFD
 * add showing of meta data info (authors, date, etc)
 * Show start page as <i class="home icon"> in crumbs